Fenris42/Fenris42.github.io/Game_Modding.md

 ### Description of Game:

-A game about a block based world where the player explores, collecting resources, crafting items and builds a variety of structures and machines.
+A game about a block based world where the player explores, collects resources, crafts items and builds a variety of structures and machines.

 ## CC Mine